Farewell, Rascal

 Plumbing the depths of what our pets mean to us, where they fit into the hierarchy of our commitments, passions, loves, friendships, has long occupied our social scientists.
 Yet in the end, it remains a delicious mystery, ineffable, like all love ultimately is.
 Better simply experienced than explained.

 But I have rarely—well, probably never—wept with the same sense of convulsive grief over the loss of a friend as I have my pets.
 Should this fact bother me?
-Does it mean animals are more important than people, that their lives require equal regard?
+Does it mean animals are more important than people, that their lives require at least equal regard?

 It certainly does get one to thinking, though.
 I’ve long noted over the course of outliving multiple pets (may that streak continue for a good while yet…) how powerful the feelings of grief and devastation are.
 These feelings are exacerbated all the more when, in the interests of mercy and tortured, nerve-wracking judgement, one has made the decision to end their lives.